eunos-1128/openstructure/modules/doc/actions.rst

                           if the respective atom pair is not resolved in the reference.
     --lddt-inclusion-radius LDDT_INCLUSION_RADIUS
-                          Passed to lDDT scorer.
-Affects all lDDT scores but not chain mapping.
+                          Passed to LDDT scorer.
+Affects all LDDT scores but not chain mapping.

 .. _ost compare ligand structures: